 Overall, the book is extremely insightful and cathartic to read.
 In the first chapter, she even includes a quiz that can help determine if you’re highly sensitive.
 Fun fact, I got a 22/23!
 Aron also has a self-test on her website if you’re interested in learning more about the book!

 Sweet’s book has such a stunning layout, with pretty designs like a night sky.
-The information is easy to digest, especially because she incorporates simple anxiety-reducing exercises including “five minute de-stress exercise” and “take a mindful moment.”
-I also really like that her book offers interactive sections, where you can write down your thoughts.
+The information is easy to digest, especially because she includes simple anxiety reducing exercises including five minute de-stress exercises.
+I also really like that her book offers interactive sections where you can write down your thoughts.

 Everyone needs a comfy sweater in their closet.
-Personally, my stress levels reduce a lot whenever I’m dressed comfortably, (whether I’m at work, out and about, or hanging out on a lazy Sunday).
+Personally, my stress levels seem to go down when I wear cozy clothes.
+This is true when I’m at work, out and about, or hanging out on a lazy Sunday.
 Even after parties, I’ve always been the type of person who has to change into their pajamas within five minutes of being home!

-A couple of weeks ago, I went to Forever 21 and spotted this fuzzy knit sweater.
+A couple of weeks ago, I bought this fuzzy knit sweater.
 The material is super soft!
 Plus, it’s warm and perfect for a chilly fall day.
 I usually pair it with jeans and boots.
 If I’m just chilling out at home though, I’ll throw on some leggings and slippers — so cozy!

 Usually, I’m not a huge fan of over-the-knee socks because they feel too restrictive and uncomfortable.
 I thought these socks were so cute though and was actually planning on incorporating them with dressier outfits.
 When I tried them on, they ended up being extra comfy and fit well!
 They kept me warm, and were a wonderful accessory for a relaxing day at home.